pheymann/rest-refactoring-test/README.md

 Here, we create a test for a *GET* endpoint `/rest/hello/:name` which is currently provided by the refactored REST service on `refactored-rest.com` and the old version on `old-rest.com`.
-The library will create requests with random `name` and `age` and send the same request to both services.
+The library will create a request with random `name` and `age` and send it to both services.
 It will then compare the responses and log possible differences.
 This step is repeated 100 times as configured.

+## Dependecies
+This library is build with:
+ - Free Mondas provided by [Cats](https://github.com/typelevel/cats) to build the library api
+ - the http client by [akka-http](http://doc.akka.io/docs/akka-http/current/scala.html) for the REST calls
+ - the db api from [scalike-jdbc](http://scalikejdbc.org/) for the database interactions

+## Examples
+In this early phase you can only find some running examples in the [intregration tests](https://github.com/pheymann/rest-refactoring-test/tree/develop/core/src/it/scala/com/github/pheymann/rrtt).